temporalio/documentation/docs/php/how-to-develop-an-activity-definition-in-php.md

 An Activity is a manifestation of a particular Task in the business logic.

-Activities are defined as methods of a plain PHP interface annotated with `#[ActivityInterface]` (you can use PHP 8 attributes in PHP 7 as well).
+Activities are defined as methods of a plain PHP interface annotated with `#[ActivityInterface]`.
+(You can also use PHP 8 attributes in PHP 7.) in PHP 7 as well).

 Each method defines a single Activity type.